mal-lang/mal-toolbox-tutorial/tutorials/tutorial3/tutorial3.md

 Run the simulation with cli and TTCMode = expected_value: `malsim tutorial3_scenario.yml --ttc-mode 3`

 Run the simulation with script: `python tutorial3.py`

+TODO: make this into an actual tutorial walking through each step of the process (creating the MAL language, using the MAL gui, writing the script).